dscso/cetz/src/lib/plot.typ

 /// - size (array): Plot canvas size tuple of width and height in canvas units
 /// - axis-style (none, string): Axis style "scientific", "left", "school-book"
 ///     - `"scientific"`: Frame plot area and draw axes y, x, y2, and x2 around it
+///     - `"scientific-auto"`: Like scientific, but only show set axes (no mirrored axes)
 ///     - `"school-book"`: Draw axes x and y as arrows with both crossing at $(0, 0)$
 ///     - `"left"`: Draw axes x and y as arrows, the y axis stays on the left (at `x.min`)
 ///                 and the x axis at the bottom (at `y.min`)